MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/drs-srs-dev.md

 <li>defaultField</li>
 </ul>
 </td>
-<td><ul>Check what logic is done in the defaulting, many places values are initialized from a non-shared table, resulting in records being initialized differently, depending on the company record that is created. </ul>
+<td><ul>Check what logic is done in the defaulting, many places values are initialized from a nonshared table, resulting in records being initialized differently, depending on the company record that is created. </ul>

-<ul>Are there data dependencies that are not modeled, such as fields shared between tables and used for validation.
+<ul>Are there data dependencies that aren't modeled, such as fields shared between tables and used for validation.
 ProjCategory and ProjCategoryGroup have a CategoryType field.
-There is a code level validation that the value is the same for the project category and the group assigned.
-If the fields are not included in the policy update, the project category fails due to the validation check.</ul>
+There's code level validation that the value is the same for the project category and the group assigned.
+If the fields aren't included in the policy update, the project category fails due to the validation check.</ul>
 </td>
 </tr>
 <tr class="4">